-Knockout of ASNSD1-uORF or multiple prefoldin members did not impact the abundance of cytoskeletal proteins such as actin and tubulin, which have previously been suggested53 as downstream targets (Figure S4L).
-We therefore profiled transcriptomic and proteomic changes following knockout of ASNSD1-uORF or PFDN2 in D425 and D283 cells (Figure 4M and Tables S4G-J).
-Importantly, the protein abundance of the ASNSD1 parent CDS was not targeted by these gRNAs (Figure S4M).
-For both cell lines, we observed an overlapping proteomic signature of co-regulated proteins (Figure 4N-O), which demonstrated minimal change by RNA-seq (Figure S4N-O), confirming a post-transcriptional role for the prefoldin complex.
-Probing these sets of proteins further revealed consistent biological functional groups, with proteins related to cell cycle showing prominently (Figure 4P and Table S4K).
+(G) The distribution of the protein-RNA discordance score in medulloblastoma tissue samples for proteins identified in the ASNSD1-uORF knockout experiment in D283 and D425 cells.
+The fraction of proteins identified in vitro as either hits (N = 790) or non-hits (N = 8,781) are quantified across the percentile rank for transcriptomic and proteomic changes following the knockout of ASNSD1-uORF or PFDN2 in D425 and D283 cells (Figure 5A; Tables S5A-S5D).
+Importantly, the protein abundance of the ASNSD1 parent CDS was not depleted by these gRNAs (Figure S5B).
+For both cell lines, we observed an overlapping proteomic signature of co-regulated proteins (Figures 5B and 5C), which demonstrated minimal change by RNA-seq (Figures S5C and S5D), confirming a post-transcriptional role for the prefoldin complex.
+Probing these sets of proteins further revealed consistent biological functional groups, with proteins related to cell cycle showing prominently (Figure 5D; Table S5E).
+These proteins additionally showed concordant upregulation in ASNSD1-uORF-high tissues (Figure S5E).